Menu

 The Starter Home Scheme

-The Starter Home Initiative is a government-run scheme that aims to build 100,000 properties for first-time buyers and that’s strictly first time buyers.
+The Starter Home Initiative is a government-run scheme that aims to build 100,000 properties for first-time buyers, and that’s strictly first-time buyers.
 There are no exceptions to that.
-Besides, not all local authorities offer the scheme so there are a limited number of areas that will have Starter Homes available.
+Besides, not all local authorities offer the scheme, so there are a limited number of areas that will have Starter Homes available.

 So if you’re buying a home through the scheme in England at the maximum price tag of £250,000 as a first-time buyer under the age of 40 years old, it would get you a £50,000 discount.
-Buying a new build starter home in London would see the discount rise to a maximum of £90,000 off the purchase price.
+Buying a new-build starter home in London would see the discount rise to a maximum of £90,000 off the purchase price.

 Help to Buy Shared Ownership – known as Co-Ownership in Northern Ireland

-The Help to Buy Shared Ownership scheme in the UK offers first-time buyers and home movers the chance they buy a share in the property from 25% to 75% of the property price.
+The Help to Buy Shared Ownership scheme in the UK offers first-time buyers and home movers the chance to buy a share in the property from 25% to 75% of the property price.
 In Northern Ireland, this is called Co-Ownership and ranges from 50% equity to 90% equity.

 The more equity you have, the less rent you pay to the housing association.